DIPlib/diplib/changelogs/diplib_3.0.beta.md

    - Measurement features have a much simpler programmer's interface, it should be easier to write new features now.

+   - Computed measurements are now in an object of type `dip::Measurement`, whose interface is much easier to use than the old `dip_Measurement`.

 - `dip_ObjectToMeasurement` now takes a feature iterator rather than computing the feature;
   this might be more flexible.